Nonconformist and Dissenting Women's Studies, 1650-1850

 Mary Scott (1751-93) [later Taylor], mother of Mary Ann and John Edward Taylor, from a miniature in Isabella Scott's Family Biography (1908), p.
 206.

-This is an on-going site that builds upon my work as general editor of the eight volumes of Nonconformist Women Writers, 1720-1840 (London: Pickering & Chatto, 2011), of which I was volume editor for volumes 3-8 (Julia B. Griffin was the volume editor for volumes 1 and 2 on Anne Steele).
-A host of clever, dedicated, and devout nonconformist women left their mark on literary and religious history in England (and to a degree, America) between the mid-seventeenth and mid-nineteenth centuries.
+This site builds upon my research into the manuscript remains of the Steele, Reeves, Attwater, Saffery, and Whitaker collections in the Angus Library, Regent's Park College, Oxford, and in the Bodleian Library, Oxford.
+My work led to the publication of the eight volume series, Nonconformist Women Writers, 1720-1840 (London: Pickering & Chatto, 2011), of which I was the general editor and volume editor for volumes 3-8 (Julia B. Griffin was the volume editor for volumes 1 and 2 on Anne Steele).
+It also led to my monograph, Other British Voices: Women, Poetry, and Religion, 1766-1840 (New York: Palgrave Macmillan, 2015), which provided the first accurate and complete biographical and literary studies of four key women in the Steele Circle: Mary Steele, Mary Scott, Jane Attwater, and Elizabeth Coltman.
+These and many other clever, dedicated, and devout nonconformist women left their mark on literary and religious history in England (and to a degree, America) between the mid-seventeenth and mid-nineteenth centuries.
 These women put a premium on personal faith, biblical doctrine, and a wide range of spiritual experience and religious affections (the “sacred”) that sometimes easily assimilated into and at other times sharply conflicted with secular culture, human reason, and mundane life (the “profane”).
-Also called dissenters, these women belonged to various denominations/sects that had separated from the Church of England into several denominations – Baptists (Particular and General), Independents, Presbyterians, and Quakersand by the late 18th century the Unitarians and Methodists
+Also called dissenters, these women belonged to various denominations/sects that had separated from the Church of England into several denominations – Baptists (Particular and General), Independents, Presbyterians, and Quakers – and by the late 18th century the Unitarians and Methodists.

 It is my desire that the materials on this site serve as a starting point for reading, research, and further inquiries into the lives and writings of nonconformist and dissenting women of the long 18th century and the first half of the 19th.
 They can be freely accessed by students, scholars, and the general public and I hope they will be widely disseminated, both in private and public spaces, especially university classrooms, as an ever-expanding online anthology of nonconformist and dissenting women writers.